-PLEASE NOTICE: NO NOISE IN THE APARTMENT, NO PARTIES NOR DRUGS NOR SMOKING, NO SLAMMING OF DOORS, PLEASE RESPECT SILENCE INSIDE THE APARTMENT AFTER 10 PM THIS IS NOT A HOTEL IT IS A HOME AND YOU MUST RESPECT THE RULES OF THE COMMUNITY, please remember this.
-We need to register you with the local police headquarters, so please send us your passport copy.
+PLEASE NOTICE: NO SMOKING NOR NOISE IN FLAT/BUILDING, NO DRINKING ALCOHOL, NO PARTIES NOR DRUGS NO MINORS, NO SLAMMING OF DOORS, PLEASE RESPECT SILENCE INSIDE THE APARTMENT AFTER 10 PM THIS IS NOT A HOTEL IT IS A HOME AND YOU MUST RESPECT THE RULES OF THE COMMUNITY, please remember this.
+Neighbors' complaints may lead to heavy fines for you, please understand.
+That is why, upon arrival, you will pay a damage deposit of 300 euro in cash, returnable upon departure when apartment will be checked and found ok.
+We also need to register you with the local police headquarters, so please send us your passport copy.
 This is mandatory for booking, thank you.
-UPON ARRIVAL you will please pay the tourist tax which is one euro fifty daily per person.
+UPON ARRIVAL please pay the tourist tax IN CASH which is one euro fifty daily per person.
 Thank you.

-Central Rome apartment 60 m2 15' on foot or 2' on bus to Coliseum and Forum has many reviews, only few on this advertisement because it is new on this site, but if you wish we may redirect you to our other ads to show you the other guests' opinions.
+Central Rome apartment 60 m2 15' on foot or 2' on bus to Coliseum and Forum has many reviews, only few on this advertisement because it is new on this site, but if you wish we may redirect you to our other ads OR SEND YOU REVIEWS to show you the other guests' opinions.

-Rome rental: Short-term and weekly or longer contracts for academics in Rome!
-Beside short term rentals, also longer rentals are available!
-The historic ancient, medieval and modern monuments of the historical center of Rome are right near the apartment in central Rome: Porta Metronia, Porta Latina and the historical walls at Porta San Sebastiano, the Basilica St. John in Lateran, the Circus Maximus, the Caracalla Baths with Opera in summer (300 m), the Ancient Appian Way, the green Park Celimontana with Jazz-Café iin summer, the Park Villa Scipioni with 2000 year old ruins (Colombario) and the tomb of Scipio the African, the Park Caffarella, Museums, Town Hall to marryinrome.com and Campidoglio, are easily reached in only 10-15 Min. on foot or with numerous transport means (Bus lines & 2 tube/metro lines).
+Short-term or longer rentals in central Rome!
+The historic ancient, medieval and modern monuments of the historical center of Rome are right near the apartment in central Rome: Porta Metronia, Porta Latina and the historical walls at Porta San Sebastiano, the Basilica St. John in Lateran, the Circus Maximus, the Caracalla Baths with Opera in summer (300 m), the Ancient Appian Way, the green Park Celimontana with Jazz-Café in summer, the Park Villa Scipioni with 2000 year old ruins (Colombario) and the tomb of Scipio the African, the Park Caffarella, Museums, Town Hall to marryinrome.com and Campidoglio, are easily reached in only 10-15 Min. on foot or with numerous transport means (Bus lines & 2 tube/metro lines).
 Via Licia is situated in an exclusive, residential, thus quiet neighborhood 300 m to the historical city walls, well connected with transport and provided with market and supermarkets.
 Many Buses and 2 Metro lines connect this central Rome apartment fast and directly to all parts of the city, and in only 14' Line A Metro/Tube drives you to the Vatican.
 Metro Line B drives you fast and cheap (€1.50) to Ostia (near the beach) & Ostia Antica (Ancient Roman Harbor).

 Golf: Golf club on the Ancient Appian Way.